 The good news: Opening a new card usually causes only a minimal drop in your score, and the effect is short-lived.
 If you make payments on time and don't max out your available credit, your score soon climbs back up.

 What would happen if you jumped to a new low rate card every six months?
 You're hurting yourself in one area, but helping in a couple others.
 In fact, if the new account has a higher limit, it could improve your limit-to-balance ratio -- which is more important to the FICO formula than than new-account activity.
 In that case, the net effect on your score could be positive.

 For example, let's say you get a new balance transfer credit card.
 Then you transfer a $10,000 balance from a card with a $10,000 limit to the new card with a low rate and a $20,000 limit.
 You might lose a handful of points for opening the new account.
 But since your utilization (limit-to-balance ratio) accounts for 30 percent of your score and opening new accounts only affects 10 percent of your score, you could be much better off.

 Before you try to jump to a card with a low interest rate, consider the following:

 Don't let the debt pile up.
 If you get new cards and then run up balances on both the old cards and the new ones, your long-term financial picture and your score will suffer.

 Don't apply for new cards when you want your score to look the best.
 A small temporary ding usually doesn't affect anything -- but you want to avoid it if you're qualifying for mortgage right away.
-It's not exact, but according to Paperno, you can typically recover in six months whatever points you lost.
+It's not exact, but FICO says you can typically recover in six months whatever points you lost.

 Remember, your goal should be to reach the point where you don't carry a dime over on your cards from month to month.
 Credit cards are purchasing tools; they are not good long-term loans.
 When you get your balances down to zero, you'll never worry about credit card interest rates again.